-NYU Stream provides the NYU students, faculty, and staff with an assortment of media tools that facilitate collaborative communications and content sharing, as well as a repository to store your audio, video, and images files.
+NYU Stream, NYU's streaming service, provides NYU students, faculty, and staff with an assortment of media tools that facilitate collaborative communications and content sharing, as well as a repository to store your audio, video, and images files.

 NYU Stream is a great way to share media via NYU Brightspace, Stream channels, NYU Wikis, Web Publishing, Google Sites, as well as any other website that you have publishing rights.